 The proceeds are allocated to fisheries areas for: planning the sustainable development and management of fish stocks; paying compensation to water area owners for the use of their water for fishing; organisation advisory services and monitoring of fishing activity; and various actors' projects, which aim to improve fish habitats.

-The fisheries management fee always applies to calendar days and years, but the period of validity for a weekly payment may begin on the desired day of the week.
+The fisheries management fee always applies to calendar days and years (starts and ends at 12 midnight) , but the period of validity for a weekly payment may begin on the desired day of the week (starts and ends at 12 midnight).
 The prices are regulated by Parliament under the Fishing Act.

 The fisheries management fee is an individual fee, but it may also be paid on someone else's behalf.
 The permit holder's name, contact details and date of birth (not the personal identification number) must appear on the permit.
 Metsähallitus maintains the fisheries management fee register.